-We must trust that the professional care they will receive will improve their quality of life or, at a minimum, protect them from harm.
-Unfortunately, our nursing home neglect attorneys in Wichita have seen the system all too commonly fail families and residents.
+We must trust that the professional care our loved ones receive in nursing homes will improve their quality of life or, at a minimum, protect them from harm.
+Unfortunately, this trust is often broken.
+Our nursing home negligence attorneys in Wichita have seen the system fail families and residents far too often, resulting in serious injuries or worse.
+Nursing home negligence often results in severe physical or emotional harm and can even lead to the wrongful death of a resident.
+Such tragic outcomes can devastate families who believed their loved ones were in safe hands.

 The coronavirus and the aging baby boomer population has further stressed a broken system.
 The U.S. Department of Health and Human Services continues to report critical understaffing within the nation’s long-term care and nursing facilities.
 Combined with continued consolidation of the industry into the hands of fewer and fewer for-profit nursing home operators, a recipe for disaster has long been brewing in the nation’s elder-care system.